shaneknapp/docs/content/policy/privacy.md

 The following document is not a legal document, and is not legally binding.

-It is instead provided to provide guidelines, set expectations and a general understanding of the policies ass applied to Cal-ICOR's Jupyterhub service and managed cloud infrastructure.
+It is instead provided to provide guidelines, set expectations and a general understanding of the policies as applied to Cal-ICOR's Jupyterhub service and Cal-ICOR Managed Infrastructure.
 :::

 ## Terminology